metova/our-boxen/README.md

 # Our Boxen

+This was forked from [Github's our-boxen](https://github.com/boxen/our-boxen/blob/master/docs/faq.md) Look at if for more information.

 This is a template Boxen project designed for your organization to fork and modify appropriately.
 The Boxen rubygem and the Boxen puppet modules are only a framework for getting